-The best way for survivors to obtain an annuity estimate is to visit the nearest RRB field office or contact the agency toll-free at 1-877-772-5772.
-Active or retired employees who are concerned about the amount of benefits which would be payable to their survivors may also receive estimates from an RRB field office.
+Survivors can call the agency toll-free (1-877-772-5772) to speak with a field service representative and request an annuity estimate.
+Active or retired employees who are concerned about the amount of benefits which would be payable to their survivors may also receive estimates from field service staff.
+Pre-retirement counseling is also available by appointment at any RRB field office or over the phone.

-The average annuity awarded to widow(er)s in fiscal year 2016, excluding remarried widow(er)s and surviving divorced spouses, was \$2,086 a month.
-Children received \$1,371 a month, on the average.
-Total family benefits for widow(er)s with children averaged \$4,011 a month.
-The average annuity awarded to remarried widow(er)s or surviving divorced spouses in fiscal year 2016 was \$1,173 a month.
+The average annuity awarded to widow(er)s in fiscal year 2017, excluding remarried widow(er)s and surviving divorced spouses, was \$2,103 a month.
+On average, children received \$1,368 per month, while total family benefits for widow(er)s with children averaged \$4,189 a month.
+The average annuity awarded to remarried widow(er)s or surviving divorced spouses in fiscal year 2017 was \$1,206 a month.